Multicolored tourmaline bracelet Brazil AA (5-6mm balls)

 There are different varieties of yellow tourmaline (Malawi tourmaline, elbaite, tsilaisite, etc.).

-It is worth noting that yellow tourmaline is one of the most expensive varieties of tourmaline.
-The price of these yellow tourmalines varies depending on their quality, purity, origin and weight.
-A tourmaline mounted on a ring can reach a hundred euros.
+It's worth noting that yellow tourmaline is one of the most expensive tourmaline varieties.
+The price of these yellow tourmalines varies depending on their quality, purity, origin, and weight.
+A tourmaline set in a ring can cost up to a hundred euros.

-In lithotherapy, yellow tourmaline is appreciated for its energizing virtues.
+In lithotherapy, yellow tourmaline is valued for its energizing properties.
 It is a stone of dynamism and vitality.
 It allows people who are mentally and physically tired to regain energy and the will to achieve their goals.
-An anti-stress stone, it also helps to overcome states of intense sadness.
+An anti-stress stone, it also helps overcome states of intense sadness.

 Black tourmaline

 Black tourmaline is the most well-known variety of tourmaline.
-It is also identified as schorl.
-It is called black, but it can also be dark brown.
-It has gained its notoriety over time due to its many properties.
+It is also known as schorl.
+It is said to be black, but it can also be dark brown.
+It has gained notoriety over time due to its many properties.

-It is the most common tourmaline and can sometimes measure up to 2 m high.
-Its composition very rich in iron gives it this black, opaque and intense appearance.
+It is the most common tourmaline and can sometimes measure up to 2 m in height.
+Its composition, very rich in iron, gives it this black, opaque and intense appearance.

-In lithotherapy, black tourmaline is a very powerful anchoring stone.
-It helps to keep your feet on the ground, calms scattered thoughts and refocuses attention.
+In lithotherapy, black tourmaline is a powerful grounding stone.
+It helps keep one's feet on the ground, calms scattered thoughts, and refocuses attention.
 A formidable anti-stress stone, black tourmaline diffuses energy and vitality.

 Cat's Eye Tourmaline

 Cat's eye tourmaline is one of the rarest varieties of tourmaline.
-It is so named because of the phenomenon of light reflection that is reminiscent of a cat's slit eye.
+It is so named because of the light reflection phenomenon reminiscent of a cat's slitted eye.
 This phenomenon is called chatoyancy.

 This optical peculiarity is exceptionally rare and is found in only a handful of fine stones.
 It is caused by the presence of tiny parallel fibers or needle-like inclusions within the stone.

 In lithotherapy, cat's eye tourmaline, like many other tourmalines, repels negative energies.
-It is an excellent protective stone that keeps people with bad influences away.
-It is also known to strengthen the immune system and facilitate the proper circulation of body fluids.
+It is an excellent protective stone that helps ward off people with negative influences.
+It is also known to strengthen the immune system and facilitate the proper circulation of bodily fluids.

 Pink tourmaline

-Pink tourmaline (or called rubellite when it approaches red) is composed of complex silicates of borosilicates, iron, alkalis and magnesium.
-It also contains a high content of copper and manganese, which gives it this beautiful pink color.
+Pink tourmaline (or called rubellite when it approaches red) is composed of complex silicates of borosilicates, iron, alkalis, and magnesium.
+It also contains a high content of copper and manganese, which gives it its beautiful pink color.
 Pink tourmaline can be transparent, translucent, or even opaque.

-Pink tourmaline is a stone that is often associated with other minerals.
+Pink tourmaline is a stone often found in association with other minerals.
 The most common associations are pink tourmaline on eudialyte, pink tourmaline on lepidolite, and pink tourmaline on rose quartz.

 In lithotherapy, pink tourmaline is closely linked to feelings of love and tenderness.
 It emits vibrations that restore and protect psychological well-being.
 Pink tourmaline brings serenity and allows its wearer to effectively combat stress and its consequences on the body.